buuug7/notes/css/basic.md

 the selector with the highest "score" will win

 - `#id` selectors are worth 100
-- `.class` selectors are worth 10
+- `. class` selectors are worth 10
 - `tag` selectors are worth 1

 ### how to avoid conflicts

 - only use class
 - avoid applying multiple classes on a single HTML element
-- don't use inline-styles
+- avoid use inline-styles

----

-## CSS color units

-Different ways to define colors
+## CSS color units (Different ways to define colors)

-Colors are widely used in CSS, whether for text color, background color, gradients, shadows, borders...There are several ways to define colors in CSS.
+Colors are widely used in CSS, whether for text color, background color, gradients, shadows, borders..., there are several ways to define colors in CSS.

 ### color names

-Defined by color names, CSS provides 145 colors names, from the most basic (black,white,orange...) to the more specific(lawngreen,orchid...).

-Because the color names are hard to remember, and because you probably want very specific colors, color names are not often used.
+Defined by color names, CSS provides 145 colors names, from the most basic (black, white, orange...) to the more specific(lawngreen, orchid...). because the color names are hard to remember, and because you probably want very specific colors, color names are not often used.

 ```css
 body {